Frequently Asked Questions

 Do I need a permit?

-The answer is that it depends.
-Most municipalities allow for small structure construction without permitting.
-For example, in San Antonio, accessory structures can be 300 square feet or less without a permit.
-In Austin the square footage is limited to 200 square feet.
-Water and sewage hook-ups almost always require a permit regardless of size.
-Elbow Room will clearly communicate updates and timelines throughout the permitting process.
+The requirements vary by location.
+Many municipalities allow the construction of small structures without needing a permit.
+For instance, in San Antonio, accessory structures can be up to 300 square feet without a permit, while in Austin, the limit is 200 square feet.
+However, water and sewage hook-ups typically require a permit, regardless of the structure's size.
+Elbow Room will ensure clear communication of updates and timelines throughout the permitting process.

 How do I get a utility quote?

-During your initial site visit, we will take some measurements and ask a few general questions.
-Based on that information we can give you our best estimate of the costs.
-Once an agreement is signed, we will send the utility companies to your site for a formal estimate that may increase or decrease depending on your specific lot.
+During your initial site visit, we will take measurements and ask some general questions.
+Based on this information, we can provide our best estimate of the costs.
+Once an agreement is signed, we will arrange for utility companies to visit your site and give a formal estimate, which may adjust up or down depending on the specifics of your lot.

 How does your payment plan work?